glasgowm148/ergonaut-handbook/Guides/Mining/Voting.md

 title: Governance & Miner Voting
 description: Many parameters can be changed on-the-fly via miners voting
 published: true
-date: 2022-09-15T07:37:06.912Z
+date: 2022-09-15T07:38:51.840Z
 tags: mining, vote, governance, mining vote
 editor: markdown
 dateCreated: 2022-09-10T05:40:16.859Z
 ---

 # Governance
 Ergo Miners have the ability to adjust the block size which increases the amount of transactions per block.
 This increases potential rewards but also adds additional storage requirements.
-Maximum block size is just one of 8 "everyday" changes possible on Ergo and are described below.
+Maximum block size is just one of the 8 "everyday" changes possible on Ergo as described below.

 **Everday Changes `Id 1-8` require simple majority of votes to pass**: